okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/device-authorization-grant/main/index.md

 ## Configure an application to use the Device Authorization Grant

-To create a Native OpenID Connect application and then configure it to support the Device Authorization Grant type:
+To create a Native OpenID Connect application and then configure it to support Device Authorization:

 1. In the left navigation pane of the Admin Console, go to **Applications** > **Applications**.
 1. Click **Create App Integration**.
 1. On the Create a new app integration page, select **OIDC - OpenID Connect** as the **Sign-in method**, and then pick **Native Application**.
 1. On your native application page, fill in the application settings.
 Ensure that you select **Device Authorization** as the allowed **Grant type** in the General Settings.

-> **Note:** The Device Authorization Grant is only supported for use with a native application.
+> **Note:** Device Authorization is only supported for use with a native application.

-## Configure the Authorization Server policy rule for the Device Authorization grant type
+## Configure the Authorization Server policy rule for Device Authorization

-Both Org and Custom Authorization Servers support the Device Authorization grant type.
-Ensure that the Device Authorization grant type is enabled at the policy rule level.
+Both Org and Custom Authorization Servers support Device Authorization.
+Ensure that Device Authorization is enabled at the policy rule level.

-To check that the Device Authorization grant type is enabled:
+To check that Device Authorization is enabled:

 1. In the left navigation pane of the Admin Console, go to **Security** > **API** and select the "default" Custom Authorization Server.
 Note that the examples in this guide use the "default" Custom Authorization Server.
 1. On the **Access Policies** tab, select the access policy that you want to configure Device Authorization for.